BradenWhited/bradenwhited.github.io/_README.md

-# Journal by JekyllThemes.io – Instructions
+New# Journal by JekyllThemes.io – Instructions

 If you have any questions or feedback about the theme, don't hesitate to reach out to hello@jekyllthemes.io for 1-to-1 support direct from the developers.